 Wetlands serve a variety of beneficial functions including providing food and habitat for wildlife, maintaining water quality by filtering pollutants, reducing flooding, and providing open space for human enjoyment.
 Wetlands are an important asset to the city and residents who live here.

-Wetland Ordinance and Wetland Classifications
+Wetland Ordinance & Wetland Classifications

 - Resident’s Wetland Guide (PDF)

-- Wetland Management Worksheet (PDF)- Residential Buffer Alterations
+- Wetland Management Worksheet (PDF) - Residential Buffer Alterations

 - Wetland Map (PDF)

-- Wetland Ordinance (PDF)
+- Wetland Ordinance (Municipal Code)